Michael Jackson’s First Moonwalk Socks Are Getting Auctioned

-The pair of socks that Michael Jackson wore during the first-ever performance of his famous moonwalk dance is going for sale on GottaHaveRockandRoll.com on November 13.
+The pair of socks that Michael Jackson wore during the first-ever performance of his famous moonwalk dance are going up for sale on GottaHaveRockandRoll.com on November 13.
 The sparkly, crystal-encrusted socks are expected to go for between $1 million and $2 million, NME reports.

 Jackson debuted his moonwalk during a performance of “Billie Jean” on March 5, 1983, while recording the Motown 25: Yesterday, Today, Forever television special.
 The socks will reportedly come with a letter that Jackson wrote to his manager at the time, Frank DiLeo.